 Your input is needed to redraw voting districts for Council Members, and one way you can participate is by assisting the City in developing a list of “communities of interest” or “COI” that can be utilized in the process to redraw district lines.

-Every ten years, local governments use new census data to redraw their district lines to reflect how local populations have changed.
-This process, called redistricting, is important in ensuring that each Council Member represents about the same number of constituents.
+Local governments use new census data every ten years to redraw their district lines to reflect how local populations have changed.
+This process, called redistricting, is essential in ensuring that each Council Member represents about the same number of constituents.
 Redistricting is done using U.S. Census data, which is anticipated to be released around September 30, 2021.
 For the City of Morgan Hill, the redistricting process must be completed by April 17, 2022.

-A Community of Interest is a group of people that: share common social or economic interests, live in a geographically definable area, and should be included within a single district for purposes of effective and fair representation in future elections.
+A Community of Interest is a group of people who share common social or economic interests, live in a geographically definable area, and should be included within a single district for effective and fair representation in future elections.

 There are some communities of interest that are considered “protected classes” in that they have rights through state or federal civil rights or voting rights laws.
 Some examples of protected classes in districting would be ethnic and racial minorities such as a concentration of Latinx, Asian, Black, or African American people.

-There are other potential COI that can also be considered in redistricting, such as: senior citizens, college students, people who live in a particular neighborhood, or even people who share concerns such as parents with young children, bicycle enthusiasts, topic interest group, etc.
+There are other potential COI that can also be considered in redistricting, such as senior citizens, college students, people who live in a particular neighborhood, or even people who share concerns such as parents with young children, bicycle enthusiasts, topic interest groups, etc.

 COI does not include relationships with political parties, incumbents, or political candidates.

 2. Complete the COI worksheet (Spanish form) and return by email to email@example.com, or return a hard copy to City Clerk’s Office, 17575 Peak Ave.
-If you need additional space for your responses to the questions, then please feel free to attach a sheet of paper.
+If you need additional space for your responses to the questions, please feel free to attach a sheet of paper.

-3. Attend one of the City’s Public Hearings and Community Workshop.
+3. Attend one of the City’s Public Hearings and Community workshops.